Creating an Internet Of Things (IoT) Edge Deployment

 Interesting use cases for example are:

-- Image processing from live video feeds (drones, street cameras, train tracks, …)
+- Image processing from live video feeds (drones, street cameras, …)

 - Just think about streaming at 24fps, including your model inference and including the network round-trip